 TSB|AWF and Eyes on Animals are calling upon the EU Commission and the Member States to terminate the export of live animals to Turkey. (the whole text see our dossier)

-Dossier 2016: The Doomed Journey - The failure of the Industry, Member States and EU to protect animals en route to TurkeyDoomed Journey Part I(Link to movie)
+Dossier 2016: The Doomed Journey - The failure of the Industry, Member States and EU to protect animals en route to TurkeyDoomed Journey Part I(Link to film)

-Dossier 2016: The victims of the dairy industry: LONG DISTANCE TRANSPORT OF UNWEANED CALVES AND LAMBS (Link to movie)
+Dossier 2016: The victims of the dairy industry: LONG DISTANCE TRANSPORT OF UNWEANED CALVES AND LAMBS (Link to film)